GeeseFS

 -

-Create a folder to mount:
+Create a folder for mounting:

 mkdir /mnt/<folder_name>Specify